 ‘To Be Young, And Nothing More’

-In 1931, Fogg took part in music radio shows organized by the Gebethner and Wolff publishing house and began to give radio recitals.
+In 1931, Fogg took part in music radio shows organised by the Gebethner and Wolff publishing house and began to give radio recitals.
 He performed on stage with Stanisław Nawrot’s orchestra, to the accompaniment of Ludwik Urstein.
 Fogg stayed with Qui Pro Quo until 1933 and later associated with other theatres and revues.
 He finally left Dan’s Choir and redirected his efforts into his solo career, recording up to 150 songs in a year.
+He later recalled:

 He collaborated with famous cabaret artists, both on stage and in recordings: he worked with Hanka Ordonówna, Stefcia Górska, Zula Pogorzelska, and Adolf Dymsza.
 He also set a record in prewar music sales with his To ostatnia niedziela album, which sold in more than 100,000 copies.